Builder Licensing (Online)

 I have completed a CPD course – how do I access my certificate of completion?

-Certificates can be found within a student’s online account under Transcripts.
+Certificates can be found within a student’s online account under the 'Transcript' section.
 Once a certificate is available for download, students will receive an automated email notification from CHBA BC.
 Please allow up to one week for certificates to be available immediately following any seminars/webinars.

 Where do I report my CPD Points?